 Transforming organizations, teams or even yourself is challenging.
-There’s no one-size fits all method to achieve success.
-It’s a combination of hard work, persistence and patience.
+There’s no one-size-fits all method to achieve success.
+It’s a combination of hard work, persistence, and patience.

 The most successful enterprises are continually experimenting to learn what works and what doesn’t.
 They focus on meeting customer needs by clarifying goals, shortening feedback loops and measuring performance based on outcomes, rather than outputs.

-To become a high performance organization you must develop the capability to continually adapt, adjust and innovate.
+To become a high-performance organization you must develop the capability to continually adapt, adjust and innovate.
 This requires a deliberate practice of experimentation and learning.

 But experimentation alone is not the answer.
 To enable and empower decision-making at scale, team members need a framework of reference to align their actions to the organization’s mission.
 The mission is the statement of purpose for what your organization stands for.
-The principles help individuals and teams to make independent decisions at speed that are aligned to the organization’s mission, valued behaviours and desired culture.
+The principles help individuals and teams to make independent decisions at a speed that are aligned to the organization’s mission, valued behaviors and desired culture.
 It is not a set of explicit rules or command-and-control statements of how people should operate.

-Based on my own experiences I’ve distilled a set of 10 Principles Of Business Transformation to help businesses on their journey to become high performance organizations.
+Based on my own experiences I’ve distilled a set of 10 Principles Of Business Transformation to help businesses on their journey to become high-performance organizations.

 Think BIG, learn fast, start now

 Every great mission needs a compelling and aspirational vision.
-The clarity with which you communicate the vision gives people purpose, direction and constraints as to why the initiative they are taking part in matters.
+The clarity with which you communicate the vision gives people purpose, direction, and constraints as to why the initiative they are taking part in matters.
 Thinking BIG means challenging assumptions of we believe may even be possible.

-For example thinking BIG at SpaceX is, “SpaceX designs, manufactures and launches advanced rockets and spacecraft.
+For example, thinking BIG at SpaceX is, “SpaceX designs, manufactures and launches advanced rockets and spacecraft.
 The company was founded in 2002 to revolutionize space technology, with the ultimate goal of enabling people to live on other planets.”

-However a vision is a theory, a set of beliefs and untested hypotheses that must rumble with reality.
+However, a vision is a theory, a set of beliefs and untested hypotheses that must rumble with reality.

 In the information-age the organization that can most effectively accumulate new knowledge, and leverage that insight to make better decisions wins.
 Organizations with the highest quality information make the best quality decisions.
 To accumulate new knowledge we must experiment.
 By experimenting we learn.
 Whoever learns the fastest wins.

 Be uncompromising with the BIG vision, but develop methods to learn fast what works and what doesn’t.
-Start testing the BIG idea with real customers and users as quickly as possible – even when it’s feels early and uncomfortable.
+Start testing the BIG idea with real customers and users as quickly as possible – even when it feels early and uncomfortable.

-Secure mandate, sponsorship and support
+Secure mandate, sponsorship, and support

 You will only be as successful as the level of leadership in your organization that gets behind the initiative.
 If there’s no support in the team, the leadership or executive group, then forget it.
 That said, making innovation only the CEO’s job isn’t going to cut it either.

-If you want to be a leader of change it’s your responsibility to create the space, support and sponsorship to enable experimentation to happen.
+If you want to be a leader of change it’s your responsibility to create the space, support, and sponsorship to enable experimentation to happen.

-Do this by focus on outcomes not outputs.
+Do this by focus on outcomes, not outputs.
 Define constraints, limit investment, or risk thresholds to create safe-to-fail experiments.
 This creates a sandbox for learning and will result in demonstrable evidence of progress.
 It allows teams to explore uncertainty within the bounds of recoverable situations, reducing learning anxiety and paralysis from the fear of failure.